-Liability of Shareholders
+4 Liability of Shareholders

 Every private company must have at least one shareholder and every public company must have at least two shareholders.
 There are no rules relating to residency of shareholders.
+Under the 2006 Act each private and public company need only have one shareholder.

-In the case of both private and public companies, the liability of the shareholders or members is generally limited to the amount unpaid on the shares held by them.
+In the case of both private and public companies, the liability of the shareholders or members is limited to the amount unpaid on the shares held by them.
 The company and its shareholders are regarded for company law purposes as separate legal persons.